Some cancer drugs can cause tiredness (fatigue). But there are things you can do and people that can help.

-Many different types of drugs are used to treat cancer.
-Some can make you feel very tired and very low on energy.
-This is called fatigue.
+Doctors use many types of drugs to treat cancer.
+But some cancer drugs can make you feel very tired and low on energy.
+This is also called cancer fatigue.

-Cancer fatigue is the most common side effect of cancer treatment.
-It affects between 7 and 8 out of every 10 people (70 to 80%).
-Some people taking cancer drugs have severe fatigue and say this is the most disruptive side effect of all.
+Cancer tiredness is the most common side effect of cancer treatment.
+It affects between 25 and 99 out of every 100 people (25 to 99%).
+Some people taking cancer drugs say that severe tiredness is the most disruptive side effect of all.

 - the drug or combination of drugs you are having